locka99/cpp-to-rust-book/features_of_rust/references_and_borrowing.md

 ## References and Borrowing

 We've seen that ownership of an object is tracked by the compiler.
-If you assign one variable to another, ownership of the object is said to have moved to the assignee.
+If you assign one variable to another, ownership is bound to the assignee.
 The original variable is invalid and the compiler will generate errors if it is used.

-Unfortunately this extends to passing values into functions and this is a nuisance.
-But variable bindings can be borrowed.
-If you wish to loan a variable to a function for its duration, you can pass a reference to the object:
+Sometimes we only want to *borrow* data, use it temporarily without moving it around or the added noise in the code of reassignment.

 ```rust
 {